CharioMich/java-database-capstone/README.md

   However, it has been a very good opportunity to practice fundamental frontend coding skills.

 ### To run with docker:

 1. Clone the repo (SSH)
     ```
     git clone git@github.com:CharioMich/java-database-capstone.git
     ```
+2. Rename `application-example.properties` to `application.properties` and set up configuration. (secrets, database credentials and hostnames)

-2. Go to project directory
+3. Go to project directory
     ```
     cd java-capstone/app
     ```
-3. Build the image
+4. Build the image
     ```
     docker build -t smart-clinic-app .
     ```
-4. Run the container
+5. Run the container
     ```
     docker run -p 8080:8080 smart-clinic-app
     ```